teamniteo/handbook/5_People/onboarding.md

 The trial period lasts somewhere between 3 to 6 months.
 The trialist receives 70% of the salary's hourly rate in the first two months, 80% in the next two months, and 90% after that.
 The payout equals to hours done in the month, not as a fixed salary amount (as it's common with contractors).

 As a trialist you will not be included in [profit sharing](https://github.com/niteoweb/handbook/blob/master/5_People/profit-sharing.md) and other [benefits](https://github.com/niteoweb/handbook/blob/master/5_People/benefits.md), nor entitled to a  [overtime](https://github.com/niteoweb/handbook/blob/master/5_People/career.md#working-hours), or [severance](https://github.com/niteoweb/handbook/blob/master/5_People/career.md#severance-policy) package.

+For our bi-annual In-Real-Life (IRL) meetups, we buy tickets for Trialists in the last month before IRL, even for trialists that start in the weeks after IRL.

 ## Anonymous Feedback